 Available for all FullStory customers.

 Notes in FullStory help teams work together to identify and fix digital experience issues.
-Now you can easily send your FullStory notes to other platforms, such as Jira or Asana, by firing a webhook event when a note is created in FullStory.
+Now you can easily send your FullStory notes to other platforms, such as Jira, by firing a webhook event when a note is created in FullStory.

 Mobile App Crash (Android)

 Available for FullStory for Mobile Apps customers.

 FullStory for Mobile Apps Applications can already help you better understand what caused your mobile app to crash, but maybe you want to be alerted to crashes as they occur.
 Setting up a webhook can help you get this data in real time, so you can triage and respond.

 Getting started with FullStory’s webhooks is easy!
-Setup is done in your account settings at Settings > Webhooks.
+Setup is done in your account settings at Settings > Integrations > Webhooks.
 All you need to get set up is the URL for the endpoint where FullStory should send the data, and your shared secret used for authentication.

 To learn more about setting up webhooks and to dive in to all the additional technical details, check out our Webhooks Developer Guide.